 These are the main steps to take when switching schemes:

 Ensure you choose the right plan by asking for advice from your intended new medical aid provider or getting advice from your financial advisor.
-Hippo helps you with quick and easy comparisons after you have done your medical assessment analysis.
+Hippo helps you with quick and easy medical aid comparisons after you have done your medical assessment analysis.

 Give a month’s written notice to your current medical aid.
 By law you are not allowed to belong to two medical schemes at once.